 - Let us know that the supporting document has been uploaded so that we can review it

 Faculty, staff and students who require a reasonable parking accommodation based on a qualified disability are directed to contact the Faculty/Staff Disability Services or the Office of Services for Students with Disabilities to determine an appropriate accommodation.

-Women, whose medical condition during pregnancy requires a closer parking space as a matter of accommodation, should contact the Parking & Transit Services Office at 472-1800.
+Individuals whose medical condition requires a closer parking space as a matter of accommodation, should contact the Parking and Transit Services Office at 402-472-1800.
 Request for accommodations is reviewed on a case-by-case basis.

-All motorcycles parked in university controlled lots must be registered with the Parking & Transit Services Department.
-Register either online or at our office.
+All motorcycles parked in university controlled lots must be registered with the Parking and Transit Services Department.
+Register the motorcycle online

 A Carpool Parking Program is available for UNL faculty and staff.
 It provides a parking permit with a cost shared among participants.
 Some program-related information is listed below.
 For more complete information, refer to the application.

 - Eligible carpool groups consist of a minimum of two members